oaehmka/seccodegen/README.md

 # Secure Code Generator

-This framwork enables you to test the impact of prompts on the security of generated code.
+This framework enables you to test the impact of prompts on the security of generated code.

 ## Prerequisites